weaveworks/weave/site/kubernetes/kube-addon.md

   a larger size for better performance if your network supports jumbo frames - see [here](/site/tasks/manage/fastdp.md#mtu) for more details.
+* `NO_MASQ_LOCAL` - set to 1 to preserve the client source IP address when accessing Service annotated with `service.spec.externalTrafficPolicy=Local`.
+  The feature works only with Weave IPAM (default).

 Example:
 ```